Cognigy/Documentation/docs/en/docs/live-agent/conversation/overview.md

 ### Conversation Information

-When a conversation is selected conversation details will be displayed at the right side of the Live Agent interface.
+When a conversation is selected, conversation details will be displayed at the right side of the Live Agent interface.
 These details include the following **Conversation information**:

 To find the **Conversation Information**, proceed as follows: